Etnik Brruti

-Etnik Brruti (born 3 March 2004) is a professional footballer who plays as a right winger for Kosovo Superleague club Malisheva.
+Etnik Brruti (born 3 March 2004) is a professional footballer who plays as a right winger for Croatian Football League club Hajduk Split.
 Born in Kosovo, he represented that nation at youth international levels but in 2025 switched to play for Albania national team.

 Club career

 Early career / Besa Pejë

 Brruti began his career at one of his hometown clubs, New Star Football Academy and then continued to Prishtina.
 On 18 September 2020, Brruti joined Kosovo Superleague side Besa Pejë.
 His debut with Besa Pejë came a day later against Ballkani after being named in the starting line-up.

 Malisheva

 In January 2023, Brruti joined Kosovo Superleague side Malisheva.
 On 11 February 2023, he was named as a Malisheva substitute for the first time in a league match against Ballkani.
 His debut with Malisheva came eleven days later against Ferizaj after coming on as a substitute at 70th minute in place of Alban Shillova.